Home What is grid congestion and what are its effects?

 • Dynamic energy rates | Some energy providers now offer dynamic energy contracts.
 This means you pay the market price for gas and electricity, which changes every hour.
 By using electricity when prices are low—and when the grid is less busy—you help prevent peak times.
 And it’s good for your energy bill too!

-Prevent grid congestion with Sparky
+Prevent grid congestion with the Sparky P1 meter

 Grid congestion isn’t just a problem for businesses - it affects consumers too.
 The good news?
 You can also help reduce grid congestion.
-Chargee’s smart P1 dongle, Sparky, helps you manage your energy use wisely.
+Chargee’s smart P1 meter, Sparky, helps you manage your energy use wisely.
 By connecting Sparky to your smart meter and the Chargee app, you get real-time insights into your energy consumption and solar generation.
 This allows you to adjust your energy use to times when the grid is less busy.

 With Chargee and Sparky, you’re part of the solution.
 You help prevent grid congestion while managing your own energy consumption more efficiently.
 It’s good for the environment and your wallet!
 A win-win situation, right?